Cirsium wrightii: Morphology

 Wright's marsh thistle is most known for its extraordinary height of up to 300 cm (10 feet).
 It has a central stalk with leaves and various flowering branches up the stem.
 Wright's marsh thistle has prickly spines that protrude from the central stalk.
 It consists of a single stalk that is swathed with leaves.
 These stem leaves, along with the basal leaves, are both succulent.
 The basal leaves are prickly and can average about 30 cm in measurement.
 Many branches arise from the top of the stalk, of which the longest branches are the flowering ones.
 Each of the many branches has a flowering head at the end.
 The style tips are 3 mm long, and can be either white or pale pink.

 Conservation status

-Cirsium wrightii, according to the United States Fish and Wildlife Service, is considered to be a candidate for the endangered species list.
-Its listing priority is 8, therefore it continues to stay on the candidate list, considering there are other species that require more immediate attention because of higher listing priority.
+Cirsium wrightii, according to the United States Fish and Wildlife Service, is listed as Threatened endangered species list.

 Based on a study done by the WildEarth Guardians Organization, Cirsium wrightii has a high chance of grappling with the risk of extinction due to some of the aforementioned threats.
 They filed a petition on October 9, 2008 for this species to be added to the Endangered Species Act.